arjunsavel/cortecs/paper/paper.md

 Comparison of compression methods used for the HITEMP CO line list [@rothman:2010] over the IGRINS wavelength range at a resolving power of 250,000.
 Note that the neural network compression performance and timings are only assessed at a single wavelength point and extrapolated over the full wavelength range.
+The timing is over the entire wavelength range.

 # Acknowledgements